 "The scale of the challenges can't be underestimated, but this county, supported by its committed communities, local groups, and organisations, has proven time and time again that it can rise to anything it faces."

 Cllr Richard Clewer was recently appointed as Co-President of the UK100 and he is also Chair of the Countryside Climate Network, demonstrating that the council and the county is in a strong position to influence and has a national platform.

-Wiltshire Council's Climate Strategy can be found at Wiltshire Climate Strategy.
+Wiltshire Council's Climate Strategy can be found at Climate strategy.

-Lots of information, including guidance on what individuals can do to make a positive difference, can be found at Climate change - what can you do as an individual?.
+Lots of information, including guidance on what individuals can do to make a positive difference, can be found at What you can do as an individual.